regenrek/regenrek-blog-11ty/src/posts/2019-06-25-using-aws-lambda-insert-multiple-json-dynamodb.md

 ?
 Do you want to add global secondary indexes to your table?
 (Y/n)
 ```

 Please keep in mind that your database is configured but not deployed yet.
-You always need to push your configuration if you finished with configuration.
+You always need to push your configuration.

 If you want to know whats going on like you want to see which services are already in the cloud and which needs to get provisioned you can always use the `amplify status` command. {.tip}